 For people who are predisposed to psychosis, LSD can trigger drug-induced psychosis.
 On its own, LSD won’t cause psychosis, but it’s important to learn about your family’s medical history to understand the risks.
 There are always associated risks when taking recreational drugs.

-The Long Term Effects of LSD: More Research Needs to Be Done
+The Long-Term Effects of LSD: More Research Needs to Be Done

 LSD is a complicated substance to understand.
 Restrictions on use and research have made it so scientists don’t know as much about this chemical as they might otherwise.
 That being said, what information we do have indicates that taking LSD is not without potential short-term and long-term risks.

 While the long-term effects of LSD might not affect everyone who takes the drug, the consequences are potentially quite serious.
+Although LSD is not inherently an addictive substance, if you or a loved one are struggling with addiction, learn more about Healthy Life Recovery’s outpatient addiction rehab.